Nasfame/hive/README.md

 ### Fund your wallet with ETH and LP

+[//]: # (TODO: rebrand to coophive.tech @luke)
-To obtain funds, go to [http://faucet.lilypad.tech:8080](http://faucet.lilypad.tech:8080)
+To obtain funds, go to [http://faucet.coophive.tech:8080](http://faucet.lilypad.tech:8080)

 The faucet will give you both ETH (to pay for gas) and LP (to stake and pay for jobs).

 ## Install CLI

-Download the latest release of Lilypad for your platform.
+Download the latest release of CoopHive for your platform.
 Both the amd64/x86_64 and arm64 variants of macOS and Linux are supported.
 (If you are on Apple Silicon, you'll want arm64).

-Nb:  to check your version use ```which lilypad``` - if an old version run ```rm <path>``` to remove that path then reinstall newest version
+Nb:  to check your version use ```which hive``` - if an old version run ```rm <path>``` to remove that path then reinstall newest version

-The commands below will automatically detect your OS and processor architecture and download the correct Lilypad build for your machine.
+The commands below will automatically detect your OS and processor architecture and download the correct CoopHive build for your machine.

 ```